How to Clean Mold Off Leather Furniture

-If you’ve noticed mold or mildew on your leather furniture, these are the preparatory steps to take.
-Before you start cleaning your leather furniture, we recommend that you take it outside.
+These are the preparatory steps to take if you’ve noticed mold or mildew on your leather furniture.
+Before cleaning your leather furniture, we recommend you take it outside.
 Not only will the cleaning process release mold spores into the air, which can be dangerous inside your home, but the sunlight can also help to kill mold faster.

 Once your item is outside, let it sit in the sunlight for a couple of hours.
 This will help to dry the furniture out.
 As mold and mildew thrive in damp environments, this can remove as much mold as possible before you get started.